 John McGeady, Assistant Director Sarah Keyton, Assistant Director Legislative Budget Board

-HB1300 by Hunter (Relating to cultivated oyster mariculture; authorizing fees; creating a criminal offense.), As Introduced
+HB2321 by Morrison (Relating to the regulation of oyster harvesting; increasing a criminal penalty.), As Introduced

 Local Government Impact